Bushel: History

 The bushel is an intermediate value between the pound and ton or tun that was introduced to England following the Norman Conquest.
 Norman statutes made the London bushel part of the legal measure of English wine, ale, and grains.
 The Assize of Bread and Ale credited to Henry III, c.
 1266, defined this bushel in terms of the wine gallon, while the c.
 1300 Assize of Weights and Measures usually credited to Edward I or II defined the London bushel in terms of the larger corn gallon.
-In either case, the bushel was reckoned to contain 64 pounds of 12 ounces of 20 pennyweight of 32 grains.
+In either case, a London bushel was reckoned to contain 64 pounds, 12 ounces, 20 pennyweight, and 32 grains.

 These measures were based on the relatively light tower pound and were rarely used in Scotland, Ireland, or Wales during the Middle Ages.
 When the Tower system was abolished in the 16th century, the bushel was redefined as 56 avoirdupois pounds.

-The imperial bushel established by the Weights and Measures Act of 1824 described the bushel as the volume of 80 avoirdupois pounds of distilled water in air at 62 F or 8 imperial gallons.
+The imperial bushel established by the Weights and Measures Act 1824 described the bushel as the volume of 80 avoirdupois pounds of distilled water in air at 62 F or 8 imperial gallons.
 This is the bushel in some use in the United Kingdom.
 Thus, there is no distinction between liquid and dry measure in the imperial system.

-The Winchester bushel is the volume of a cylinder 18.5 in in diameter and 8 in high, which gives an irrational number of approximately 2150.4202 cubic inches.
-The modern American or US bushel is a variant of this, rounded to exactly 2150.42 cubic inches, less than one part per ten million less.
-It is also somewhat in use in Canada.
+The Winchester bushel is the volume of a cylinder 18.5 in in diameter and 8 in high, which gives an irrational number, of approximately 2150.4202 cubic inches.
+The modern American or US bushel is rounded to exactly 2150.42 cubic inches, a difference of less than one part per ten million.

+In English use, a bushel was a round willow basket with fixed dimensions, and its inside measurements were as follows – base diameter 12 inches, top diameter 18 inches, height 12 inches – thus giving a volume of 2120.58 cubic inches.
+A basket filled level to the top was a bushel.
+A basket filled to the top but overfilled to a height where it overflowed was considered to be a bushel and a peck, a generous measure (a similar concept to a baker's dozen).
+The 1950 song "A Bushel and a Peck" from Guys and Dolls contains the lyric "I love you, a bushel and a peck", meaning "I am overflowing with love for you".

+Sometimes the basket was made 13 inches high, but with a ring of "waling" (a special willow weaving technique) to mark the 12 inches height: these baskets had a volume of 9311.68 cubic inches.